 Code Of Conduct

-Members of the Humble Fungus community are open, considerate, and respectful.
+Members of the Humble Fungus community and business are open, considerate, and respectful.
 Behaviors that reinforce these values contribute to a positive environment, and include:

 - Being open.
-Members of the community are open to collaboration, whether it's on discussions, debates, experiments, methods, or approaches, problems, or otherwise.
+Members of the community are open to collaboration.

 - Focusing on what is best for the community.
 We’re respectful of the processes set forth in the community, and we work within them.

 - Acknowledging time and effort.
-We're respectful of the volunteer, scientific, and citizen science efforts that permeate the Humble Fungus community.
-We're thoughtful when addressing the efforts of others, keeping in mind that often times the labor was completed simply for the good of the community.
+We’re respectful of the volunteer efforts that permeate the citizen scientist and mycology community.
+We’re thoughtful when addressing the efforts of others, keeping in mind that often times the labor was completed simply for the good of the community.

 - Being respectful of differing viewpoints and experiences.
 We’re receptive to constructive comments and criticism, as the experiences and skill sets of other members contribute to the whole of our efforts.